-Floppy Disk Image Tool: Convert Between Formats or Extract Files
+Floppy Disk Image Conversion Tool: Convert Between Formats or Extract Files

-How can I tell what options to select?
+How can I tell which options to select?

-However, if you simply want to read the files stored in the image, select ZIP.
-Please note that currently, when extracting files to a ZIP file, this tool can only read IBM formatted disks, and cannot read copy-protected Yamaha disks.
+This tool can only convert IBM formatted disks to ZIP files, and cannot read copy-protected Yamaha disks.
 You can still convert between formats, but you’ll be unable to copy the files off of the disks.

 Identifying the disks, if you happen to have them.